scottdavenport/ccc-landing2/docs/chores/supabase-migration-strategy.md

 14. **Use Transactions for Related Changes**: Wrap related changes in a transaction to ensure they're applied atomically.

 15. **Consider Data Migration Impact**: Be mindful of how schema changes might affect existing data.

+16. **Consolidate When Necessary**: When facing complex migration issues, use a consolidated approach that ensures schema correctness, fixes permissions, and repairs migration history in a single file.

 ## Troubleshooting